 New specifications are now in place for all GCSE subjects.
 They are all graded on the 1 – 9 scale – see OfQual for more details.

-At KS3 students are taught in mixed ability classes for most subjects.
-Setting will be used in maths for Years 7, 8 and 9.
-English will have the independence to decide groupings in years 8 and 9 and science will set in Year 9 only.
+At Key Stage 3 students are taught in mixed ability classes for most subjects.
+Setting is used in Maths for Years 7, 8 and 9.
+English will have the independence to decide groupings in Years 8 and 9 and Science will set in Year 9 only.

-At Key Stage 4 maths and English have complete freedom to set students by ability in their subject.
-Other subjects use a mixture of mixed ability and setting, depending on options groups.
+At Key Stage 4 Maths and English have complete freedom to set students by ability in their subject.
+Other subjects use a combination of mixed ability and setting, depending on options groups.

 For further information on Curriculum and Assessment at St Gregory’s, click here